 In this section, a suspended table with low frequency suspension modes and high frequency flexible modes was presented.
-This suspended table is used in Section 3 for dynamical identification of the Nano-Hexapod.
-The objective is to accurately identify the dynamics of the nano-hexapod, isolated from complex support dynamics.
-The key point of this strategy was the ability to accurately model the suspended table.
+This suspended table will be used in Section 3 for dynamical identification of the Nano-Hexapod.
+The objective is to be able to accurately identify the dynamics of the nano-hexapod, isolated from complex support dynamics.
+The key point of this strategy is to be able to accurately model the suspended table.

 To do so, a modal analysis of the suspended table was performed in Section 2.3, validating the low frequency suspension modes and high frequency flexible modes.
-Then, a multi-body model of this suspended table was tuned to match the measurements (Section 2.4).
+Then, a multi-body model of this suspended table was tuned to match with the measurements (Section 2.4).